stfxecutables/df-analyze/docs/arguments.md

                         The list of regressors to use when comparing regression model performance.
                         Can be a list of elements from: [dummy elastic knn lgbm mlp rf sgd svm].

-  --model-select {embed,wrap,none} [{embed,wrap,none} ...]
+  --feat-select  [ ...]

-                        Methods of model-based feature selection methods to use.
+                        The feature selection method(s) to use.
 Available options are:

-                          embed:      Select using an embedded method, i.e. a method where the model produces values for each feature that can be interpreted as feature importances.
-Which model is used is determined by `--embed-model`.

-                          wrap:       Select using a wrapper method, i.e. a method which uses ("wraps") a specific model, and then optimizes the feature set via some alternation of model evaluations and feature-space search / navigation strategy.
+                          filter      Select features based on their univariate relationships to the target variables.

+                          embed:      Select features using a model with implicit feature selection, e.g. an L1-regularized model or decision tree.
+For avaialable models, see `--embed-select`.

+                          wrap:       Select features by recursive model evaluation, currently either step-up (forward) feature selection, or step-down (backward) feature elimination.

-                          none:       Do not select features using any model.
-Always included by default.
+                          none:       Do not perform any selection.

+                        NOTE: Multiple selection options can be compared by passing each option, e.g.

+                          python df-analyze.py [...] --feat-select filter embed wrap

+                        NOTE: Feature selection currently uses a training split of the full data provided in the `--df` or `--spreadsheet` argument to `df-analyze.py`.
+This is to prevent double-dipping / circular analysis that can result in (extremely) biased performance estimates.

-  --embed-select {lgbm,linear,none} [{lgbm,linear,none} ...]
+  --embed-select  [ ...]

-                        Model to use for embedded feature selection.
+                        Model(s) to use for embedded feature selection.
 In either case, model is hyperparameter tuned on the training split so that only the best-fitting model is used for embedded feature selection.
 Supported models are: